 5. Don’t open multiple tabs at once.

 One task, 1-2 tabs max.
 When done, take a break and switch to a different task.

 Why: I wrote multiple times that humans are not good at multitasking (proven by experiments in Stanford and other places).
 When we do that, we lose up to 40% of our productive time.

-Bonus point: Revise all your paid online subscriptions
+Bonus point: Revise all of your paid online subscriptions.

 Is there anything you’d like to add, have we missed anything?
 If you’re interested in sharing your experiences with us or writing a guest post for us, send us an email via email@example.com!